kyverno/kyverno/CONTRIBUTING.md

 ## Engage with us

 The Kyverno website has the most updated information on [how to engage with the Kyverno community](https://kyverno.io/community/) including its maintainers and contributors.
+There are three classes of contributors possible: Contributor, Code Owner, and Maintainer.
+Please see the [Contributing section on the website](https://kyverno.io/community/#contributing) for the requirements and privileges afforded to each.

 Join our community meetings to learn more about Kyverno and engage with other contributors.